Bigger budget to break roads’ bottleneck

-First projections show a strong majority of voters approving a new multibillion franc fund to maintain Switzerland’s road network.
-The government had warned of a severe cash shortfall if it were to be rejected at the ballot box.
+A large majority of voters have approved a new multibillion franc fund to maintain Switzerland’s road network.
+The government had warned of a severe cash shortfall if it were rejected at the ballot box.

 The number of vehicles on Swiss roads has increased by more than half since 1990.
 The total number of vehicles registered in Switzerland in 2015 was 5.9 million, in a country with a population of 8.4 million.